Business insurance for Estate and letting agents

 How much professional indemnity insurance do I need?

-If you don’t let or manage properties, then the minimum limit of indemnity for estate agents is £100,000 – but this rises to £150,000 for those who do administer property lets.
+If you don’t let or manage properties, then the minimum limit of indemnity for estate agents who are association members is £100,000 – but this rises to £150,000 for those who do administer property lets.
 If your business lets or manages properties and has an annual fee income above £150,000, then again this rises to £500,000 for members of ARLA Propertymark.

 What’s the difference between professional indemnity and public liability?